abhimanyu-stream/abhimanyu-stream/README.md

 ﻿

 Hey, I'm Abhimanyu

 I've worked with different languages and stacks over my career, but for the past 7 years I've been mostly focused on Java and its ecosystem, and mostly working in Spring Boot for the past 7+ years.
 I care about software architecture, data modeling, and building resilient products.
-I have also worked on C/C++, Nodejs, and Rust.
+I have also worked on C/C++, Nodejs, and Rust, Quantative stock application(trading and investing), Trading Bot.

+CI/CD Pipeline, Data Pipeine on aws, azure cloud.

-I am currently focusing on to be Quant and Neural Network development.
+I am currently focusing on to be Java backend development job opportunities.

 You can find me at:-